tmfarrell/tmfarrell.github.io/index.md

 and computation/ automation.

-I'm interested in working on both software and wetware.
-In the end, I want to make bioengineering/ biomedicine/ health easier and more effective.
-And I'm prepared to practice whatever skills necessary.
+Ultimately, I want to advance bioengineering/ biomedicine/ health by making it easier and more effective.
+And am prepared to practice whatever skills necessary to do this.

 I write here occasionally to make sense of what I read/ think.
 Feel free to [contact me](mailto:tfarrell01@gmail.com)